 Accepting Payments Using an iPhone

 After setting up your iPhone to accept payments using the Tap to Pay feature, your customers will be able to pay using their iPhone, contactless cards, and Apple Watch.
-Here’s a guide on how to do this in the Square and Shopify Point of Sale apps.
+Here’s a guide on how to use Apple Pay on iPhone in the Square and Shopify Point of Sale apps.

 Step 4: Add an Apple Pay Button to Your Online Checkout